JohnAustinDev/osis-converters/ReadMe.md

 ### USFM / SFM
 Paratext Unified Standard Format Markers (USFM) is the successor of Standard Format Markers (SFM).
-SFM may require preprocessing before conversion to OSIS (see `convert -h EVAL_REGEX`).
+SFM may require preprocessing before conversion to OSIS (see `./ReadMe.pl -h EVAL_REGEX`).

 ### DEFAULT CONTROL FILES
 The conversion process is guided by control files.
 When the `defaults` program is run on a project, project control files are created from templates located in one of the `defaults` directories.
 Conversion is controlled by these files located in the project directory.
 A project is not ready to publish until there are no errors reported in LOG files, warnings have been checked, and all materials and meta-data have been added to the project.
-For details see `convert -h defaults`
+For details see `./ReadMe.pl -h defaults`

 ### LOG FILES